 Commercial wall coating in Sunderland

-None of this is an argument against coating.
-Done properly, an exterior coating is one of the more cost-effective ways to protect a commercial building in this climate.
-It is an argument for doing the work in the right order, which is the part of the trade most often skipped.
+This isn’t to say don’t coat.
+When it’s done right, an exterior coating is one of the smartest ways to protect a commercial building here.
+It’s about doing the work in the proper order, and that’s the bit of the trade most people skip.

 The shape of the local commercial stock

-Sunderland’s commercial buildings span the city’s industrial history and its modern economy: older brick frontages on the trading streets, rendered conversions, post-war blocks, and large modern units on the business parks and industrial estates around the city and out towards Washington.
-In general terms, exposed brick of some age needs a breathable approach; rendered walls need their cracks and blown patches dealt with honestly before anything goes over the top; and modern masonry units mostly need the right preparation and a system suited to coastal exposure.
-Wind exposure adds a further variable; an elevation facing the sea or open ground lives a much harder life than the same wall two streets back.
-What any individual wall in Tyne and Wear actually needs is a question only an inspection can answer.
+Sunderland’s buildings tell the story of the city, from the older brick frontages on the high street, through rendered conversions and post-war blocks, right up to the big, modern units on the business and industrial parks around the city and out towards Washington.
+Generally speaking, older, exposed brick needs to breathe.
+Rendered walls need their cracks and blown patches dealt with honestly before anything goes over them.
+Modern masonry units usually just need the right prep and a system that can handle the coast.
+Wind exposure is another factor; a wall facing the sea or open ground lives a much harder life than the same wall two streets back.
+What any specific wall in Tyne and Wear actually needs?
+Only an inspection will tell you.

 How the work is sequenced once surveyed

-After the initial conversation we inspect the building, take moisture readings, identify the substrate and put our findings in writing with a recommended scope.
-If the job goes ahead, the on-site sequence is deliberate:
+After we’ve had an initial chat, we inspect the building.
+We take moisture readings, figure out the substrate, and then put all our findings in writing with a clear recommendation.
+If you decide to go ahead, the on-site sequence is always deliberate:

-- Repairs first: cracks, pointing, render patches and any failed detailing
+- Repairs come first: cracks, pointing, render patches, any failed detailing.

-- Detailing around openings, copings and rainwater goods done properly
+- Detailing around windows, doors, copings, and rainwater goods is done properly.

-- A final walk-round against the written scope
+- A final walk-round against the written scope, every time.

-We cover the wider North East on the same basis, so premises in Newcastle upon Tyne, Durham, Washington and South Shields get the identical survey-led process.
-Distance does not change the standard; the survey and the written scope travel with us.
+We cover the wider North East on the same basis, so if your premises are in Newcastle upon Tyne, Durham, Washington, or South Shields, you’ll get the exact same survey-led process.
+Distance doesn’t change our standard; the survey and the written scope travel with us.

 Where we draw the honest line

-No coating fixes rising damp, live structural movement, failed wall ties, saturated cavity fill or a roofline that is feeding water into the wall below it.
-On this coast, coating over a fault like that is worse than useless, because the sealed-in moisture and the weather then work on the wall together.
-When a survey finds a building defect, our report names it and sets out what should happen before any coating is considered.
-Sometimes that means we end up doing less work than the client first asked about.
-That is the correct outcome, not a failure of the process.
+No coating will fix rising damp, active structural movement, failed wall ties, saturated cavity fill, or a roof that’s pouring water into the wall below.
+On this coast, coating over a fault like that is worse than useless, because then the sealed-in moisture and the weather just work on the wall together.
+When our survey finds a building defect, our report will name it and tell you what needs doing before any coating is even considered.
+Sometimes that means we end up doing less work than you first asked for.
+That’s the right outcome, not a flaw in our process.

 Why survey-led is the right way to buy this work

-A survey-led contractor sells you a diagnosis and a reasoned specification, then the labour to carry it out.
-A quote-led contractor sells you the labour and hopes for the best.
-For commercial property in Sunderland, where access, scaffold and trading disruption all cost real money, the first model is the only one that makes financial sense.
-The wall gets what it needs, the paperwork shows why, and the finish has the best possible chance against the North Sea weather it will live with for years.
-Every recommendation stays traceable to something observed and written down on your building, not borrowed from someone else’s.
+A survey-led contractor sells you a diagnosis and a reasoned specification, and then the labour to carry it out.
+A quote-led contractor sells you the labour and crosses their fingers.
+For commercial property in Sunderland, where access, scaffolding, and disruption to your business all cost real money, the first model is the only one that makes financial sense.
+The wall gets exactly what it needs, the paperwork shows you why, and the finish has the best possible chance against the North Sea weather it’ll live with for years.
+Every recommendation we make is traceable back to something we’ve observed and written down about your building, not just pulled from somewhere else’s.